1). YOUR PET IS

-Finally the day came, Sunday, June 6th, we got a call and someone
+Finally the day came, Sunday, June 6th, we got a call and

-was so obvious) he walked to me and I
+frailty and weakness was so obvious) he walked to me and I

-away and in tears I asked what happened
+away and in tears I asked what happened to you?

-Right away we took Rudy to the vet because he clearly needed
+away we took Rudy to the vet because he clearly needed

 professional care and at least an exam.